Ahmad-Zaky/folio_okapi_local_environment/README.md

 * if you look at the script you may see some unused methods most of them are in `helpers.sh` they were used in earlier scripts, and not removed.
 * if you start import a schema or a database locally through the folio script, be sure that the imported schemas are already enabled before through the `modules.json` as there may be missing roles, casts and/or extensions that will eventually prevent the import from succeed, or you can add the missing roles, casts, extensions manually, and then reimport the database/schema sql file again.
 * if your postgres database is running from your own docker service or running directly on your machine, you need to have the db configurations to be changed to match your own db configurations.
+* database script works with two databases, your own local and another staging database.
+    - the script assumes that they are using the same postgres instance, which means the same connection and database configuration except for the database name.
+    - at the beginning both are empty no difference between the two.
+    - the purpose of another database with suffix name `_staging`, is to separate between your local data gained while working with your local okapi environment and the data you import from your remote database associated with your development or staging environment.
+    - so its good to separate them so if you want to connect to your staging database you can change the connection database name for a specific module to connect to your local staging database.
+* in case your `postgres` is running in a docker container you need to review two configurations `DB_CMD_CONTAINER`, and `DB_CMD_PSQL_WITH_DOCKER`
+    - `DB_CMD_CONTAINER` should have your container name as a value.
+    - `DB_CMD_PSQL_WITH_DOCKER` should be have "true" value.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>